jcbritobr/color-space-pkg/README.md

-# A color space package for Freepascal.
+# A color space package for Free Pascal.
 The package currently supports conversions between RGB and HSV color spaces.
 A demo is included as documentation for use case.
 There is a nice article about [HSV color space here](https://en.wikipedia.org/wiki/HSL_and_HSV).